 - 2013: overhaul of the Luxembourg LP regime, with a modernisation of the rules applicable to the common limited partnership (SCS) and the creation of the special limited partnership (SCSp); and

-- 2016: creation of the RAIF, a vehicle which is not subject to the direct supervision of the Luxembourg supervisory authority (CSSF) and may be used for the structuring of any type of AIF, including private equity funds.
+- 2016: creation of the RAIF, a vehicle that is not subject to the direct supervision of the Luxembourg supervisory authority (CSSF) and may be used for the structuring of any type of AIF, including private equity funds.

 i Unregulated LPs

-Key features of unregulated LPs are very similar to those of English, Scottish or US LPs.
+The key features of unregulated LPs are very similar to those of English, Scottish or US LPs.
 This enables Anglo-American sponsors to establish their Luxembourg funds in a format that they, and their investors, are familiar with.
 They use their standard documentation for the launching of their Luxembourg LP, with limited adjustments only.
 The unregulated LP may be used for the structuring of funds, feeder funds, parallel funds, co-investment vehicles or carried interest vehicles.

-More and more private equity managers are establishing parallel fund structures with two separate funds, one in Luxembourg targeting European investors, and the other in another jurisdiction targeting US investors for instance.
+More and more private equity managers are establishing parallel fund structures with two separate funds, one in Luxembourg targeting European investors and the other in another jurisdiction, targeting US investors, for instance.
 The unregulated LP regime offers the flexibility needed to ensure that the Luxembourg fund operates on the basis of the same principles as those that apply to the parallel fund.

 As is the case in most jurisdictions with an LP regime, limited partners in a Luxembourg LP may lose their limited liability if they intervene in the management of the LP.
 However, in Luxembourg this risk only arises if a limited partner carries out acts of external management, which entail an element of representation of the LP towards third parties.
 The Luxembourg LP regime provides expressly that limited partners are not at risk of losing the benefit of their limited liability if they perform acts that are internal to the LP, such as exercising rights attached to the status of a partner in the LP, providing advice or consultation or controlling the business of the LP.

 Unregulated LPs are not subject to the supervision of the CSSF.
-An unregulated LP may therefore be launched without the approval of the CSSF and no regulatory approval is required in relation to any of the steps to be performed during the life of the unregulated LP.
+An unregulated LP may, therefore, be launched without the approval of the CSSF and no regulatory approval is required in relation to any of the steps to be performed during the life of the unregulated LP.

 However, this does not mean that all unregulated LPs fall outside regulatory supervision.
-Unless they benefit from an AIFMD exemption (such as the de minimis exemption for smaller funds or the exemption for AIFs managed by a non-EU manager), unregulated LPs that are AIFs must be managed by an authorised AIFM and are therefore indirectly subject to regulatory oversight through their AIFM.
+Unless they benefit from an AIFMD exemption (such as the de minimis exemption for smaller funds or the exemption for AIFs managed by a non-EU manager), unregulated LPs that are AIFs must be managed by an authorised AIFM and are, therefore, indirectly subject to regulatory oversight through their AIFM.
 This also means that, despite the absence of direct regulatory supervision, an unregulated LP that is managed by an authorised AIFM (whether in Luxembourg or in another EU Member State) fully benefits from the AIFMD marketing passport.

 Second, SCSs and SCSps are not subject to taxation (provided they can be regarded as AIFs or meet certain conditions that have been clarified by the Luxembourg tax authorities by way of Circular LIR No. 14/4 dated 9 January 2015) and a tax-opaque vehicle (with access to certain double taxation treaties) may be more appropriate in certain circumstances.